 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Bella Sombra

-Phytolacca dioica is a Evergreen Tree up to 4.00 metres tall.
+Phytolacca dioica is an evergreen tree that can grow up to 4.00 metres tall.